micmejia/bible-dump/AMPC/Luke/Luke 1.md

-As was the custom of the priesthood, it fell to him by lot to enter [the [^j]sanctuary of] the temple of the Lord and burn incense.
+As was the custom of the priesthood, it fell to him by lot to enter [the sanctuary of] the temple of the Lord and burn incense.